megaport/terraform-provider-megaport/README.md

 - For other resource types, the option will be ignored and immediate cancellation will occur
 - When `cancel_at_end_of_term` is set to `true`, resources will show as "CANCELLING" in the Megaport portal until the end of their billing term
 - Resources are removed from Terraform state as soon as the API call returns successfully, regardless of whether immediate or end-of-term cancellation is used
-- If you re-apply your configuration after marking a resource for cancellation, Terraform will not attempt to recreate the resource as long as it remains in your state file
+- If you reapply your configuration after a resource has been deleted, Terraform will create a new resource, even if the original resource is still visible in the Megaport portal with "CANCELLING" status